 An ever-increasing security situation has led to ever-increasing visitors to Colombia.
-Medellín and its remarkable turn around story from Pablo Escobar’s hometown to one of the safest and most modern cities in Latin America has become a popular destination.
+Medellín and its remarkable turnaround story from Pablo Escobar’s hometown to one of the safest and most modern cities in Latin America have become popular destinations.

-However, visitors to Colombia would be remiss to not also include a visit to the country’s best-known international destination, the historic colonial city of Cartagena.
+However, visitors to Colombia would be remiss to not also include a visit to the country’s best-known international destination, the historic colonial city of Cartagena, often included in the itinerary of several South American tours.
 Set on the Caribbean Sea, it also offers year-round warm weather and gorgeous nearby beaches.

 It is also within a day’s travel of some other nice destinations, such as the beautiful mountain town of Minca, making it a great gateway to seeing more of Colombia’s Caribbean.

 3 days is just about the perfect amount of time spent in Cartagena.
 It’s enough time to see all the main sites and enjoy a day at the beach, and it will leave you time to see some of those other destinations.
-Read on to see the best way to spend 3 days in Cartagena in this Cartagena 3 day itinerary.
+Read on to see the best way to spend 3 days in Cartagena in this cool and easy Cartagena 3-day itinerary.

 3 Days In Cartagena – A Step-By-Step Itinerary